Biden to return to White House, address nation after Afghanistan falls to Taliban

 CLICK HERE TO GET THE FOX NEWS APP

-All U.S. evacuation flights have been suspended at Kabul international airport, Fox News confirmed Monday.
-A U.S. official said the runway is "not secure" after hundreds of Afghans "breached" the airport walls and flooded the runway.
+At least 7 people have been killed at Kabul International Airport Monday, where Afghans have been flocking in desperate attempts to flee the Taliban, reports also say.

+Senior U.S. military officials that spoke to the Associate Press on condition of anonymity said the figure includes Afghans seen in social media videos falling from the sky after clinging onto the side of American C-17 plane during takeoff.

-Fox News' Lucas Tomlinson and Kristina Biddle contributed to this report.
+Fox News' Lucas Tomlinson, Greg Norman and Kristina Biddle contributed to this report.